We love looking at photographs of birds, and we want to see yours! There are five ways you can share your pictures with us:

 4. In the BirdWatching group on Flickr

-Bird photographers around the world have shared more than 31,000 photos in our Flickr group to date.
+Bird photographers around the world have shared tens of thousands of photos in our Flickr group to date.
 Since we’re always looking for talented nature photographers and excellent photographs to use on our website, on our blog, maybe even in our magazine, we’re delighted to see them.
 We featured a photo from the group in “Fieldcraft” in our February 2014 issue.

 5. By request